 Doctoral Program

 The Tibetan studies program at Columbia is one of the leading such programs in the English-speaking world, and the first teaching program to focus on modern Tibet.
-Faculty include Gray Tuttle in early modern and modern Tibetan cultural history and the history of Tibetan and Chinese relations, Eveline Washul (Associate Research Scholar and Director of the Modern Tibetan Studies Program), Sonam Tsering (director of the Tibetan language program) who teaches three years of modern Tibetan, the adjunct language instructors Konchok Tseten (Tibetan medical doctor) and Pema Bhum (director of NYC’s Latse Library in Greenwich Village) who teaches second year classical Tibetan, and Lauran Hartley (Tibetan Studies librarian at the Starr East Asian library), who occasionally teaches courses on Tibetan literature.
-Collectively they offer a broad temporal range and a rich variety of disciplinary and methodological perspectives.
+Faculty include Dominique Townsend, the Jey Tsong Khapa Chair of Tibetan Buddhism and Director of the Center for Buddhist Studies at Columbia University, whose research on Tibetan Buddhism combines historical and literary methods, Gray Tuttle in early modern and modern Tibetan cultural history and the history of Tibetan and Chinese relations, Lauran Hartley (Director of the Modern Tibetan Studies Program), Sonam Tsering (director of the Tibetan language program) who teaches three years of modern Tibetan, the adjunct language instructor, Sonam Tsering Ngulphu, who teaches first-year classical Tibetan, and Kristina Dy-Liacco (Tibetan Studies librarian at the Starr East Asian library).
+Collectively, they offer a broad temporal range and a rich variety of disciplinary and methodological perspectives.

 The C.V.
 Starr East Asian Library at Columbia hosts the most comprehensive collection of Tibetological materials in the world, and is especially rich in modern journals, newspapers, and rare materials.
 The Modern Tibetan Studies Program based at the Weatherhead East Asian Institute plays a leading role in the study of Tibet and runs public programs aimed at the New York City area and beyond.
 By sponsoring lectures, workshops, films, concerts and other events on Tibet-related topics, the MTS Program works to advance academic knowledge and to deepen public understanding of Tibetan and associated issues.
 It also serves as a bridge between Tibetan Studies in North America and the most recent work of Tibetologists throughout the world as well as in Tibet and China through its sponsorship of visiting scholars, conferences and research.